Passover Seder: (blessings and the first cup of wine)

-Urchatz (wash hands)
+(wash hands)

 Technically, according to Jewish law, whenever one partakes of fruits or vegetables dipped in liquid while remaining wet, one must wash one's hands if the fruit or vegetable remains wet.
 However, at other times of the year, one has either already washed their hands before eating bread, or dry the fruit or vegetable, in which case one need not wash their hands before eating the fruit or vegetable.

 According to most traditions, no blessing is recited at this point in the Seder, unlike the blessing recited over the washing of the hands before eating bread.
 However, followers of Rambam or the Gaon of Vilna do recite a blessing.

-Karpas (appetizer)
+(appetizer)

-Each participant dips a vegetable into either salt water (Ashkenazi custom; said to serve as a reminder of the tears shed by their enslaved ancestors), vinegar (Sephardi custom) or charoset (older Sephardi custom; still common among Yemenite Jews).
+Each participant dips a vegetable into either salt water (an Ashkenazi custom; said to serve as a reminder of the tears shed by their enslaved ancestors), vinegar (a Sephardi custom) or charoset (an older Sephardi custom, still common among Yemenite Jews).
 Another custom mentioned in some Ashkenazi sources and probably originating with Meir of Rothenburg, was to dip the karpas in wine.

-Yachatz (breaking of the middle matzah)
+(breaking of the middle matzah)

 Three matzot are stacked on the seder table; at this stage, the middle matzah of the three is broken in half.
 The larger piece is hidden, to be used later as the afikoman, the "dessert" after the meal.
 The smaller piece is returned to its place between the other two matzot.

 Moroccan Jewish custom is that when the matzah is split, a passage is recited describing how "in this manner God split the Red Sea" in the aftermath of the Exodus.